cjeudy/cjeudy.github.io/index.md

 permalink: /
 ---

-Since October 2021, I am a PhD student in the [Applied Cryptography Group](https://crypto.orange-labs.fr/) at Orange Labs and the [CAPSULE team](https://www.irisa.fr/emsec/) (former EMSEC) at IRISA in Rennes, under the supervision of [Pierre-Alain Fouque](https://www.di.ens.fr/~fouque/) (IRISA), [Adeline Roux-Langlois](https://people.irisa.fr/Adeline.Roux-Langlois/) (IRISA) and [Olivier Sanders](https://crypto.orange-labs.fr/people/Sanders) (Orange Labs).
+Since October 2021, I am a PhD student in the [Applied Cryptography Group](https://crypto.orange-labs.fr/) at Orange Labs and the [CAPSULE team](https://team.inria.fr/capsule/) at INRIA/IRISA in Rennes, under the supervision of [Pierre-Alain Fouque](https://www.di.ens.fr/~fouque/) (IRISA), [Adeline Roux-Langlois](https://people.irisa.fr/Adeline.Roux-Langlois/) (IRISA) and [Olivier Sanders](https://crypto.orange-labs.fr/people/Sanders) (Orange Labs).
 I am working on post-quantum cryptography, and more precisely on designing lattice-based signature schemes.
 Feel free to check out my quick introduction [video](videos/a_quick_intro_to_lattice_cryptography) on lattice cryptography.

 Before that, I was a research intern (Jan. - Jul.
 2020 & Apr. - Sep.
 2021) supervised by [Adeline Roux-Langlois](https://people.irisa.fr/Adeline.Roux-Langlois/).
 I was working on the computational assumptions underlying lattice-based cryptosystems, namely the Module Learning With Errors problem.